MaciekLad777/Warsaw-Real-Estate-Analysis-and-Price-Prediction/README.md

 ![Warsaw Real Estate](./warsaw.jpeg)

-**Welcome to the Warsaw Real Estate Price Prediction project!
-This repository contains an in-depth look at what drives apartment prices in Warsaw.
-We explore key factors like proximity to the city center, the condition of the flats, building materials, and distances to important services like schools, healthcare, and public transport.**
+**This project explores key factors driving apartment prices in Warsaw.
+It analyzes location, infrastructure access, building materials, and other variables to build a reliable machine learning model for property price prediction.**

+---

 ## Project Overview

-The project is broken down into four main sections:
+The project consists of four main components:

 1. **Power BI Report**
-   - A great introduction to the overall topic.
+   - Provides a visual introduction to the dataset and key pricing factors.
-   - Analyzing how individual features affect apartment prices.
+   - Shows how different features impact apartment prices.
-   - Exploring relationships and dependencies between different features.
+   - Highlights correlations and trends between variables.

 2. **Data Preprocessing**
-   - Cleaning and prepping the data.
+   - Cleans and prepares raw data for modeling.
-   - Assigning apartments to districts based on geolocation.
+   - Assigns apartments to districts based on GPS coordinates.
-   - Calculating distances to places like malls, train stations, etc.
+   - Calculates distances to schools, malls, hospitals, transit hubs, etc.
-   - Studying data distribution and removing outliers.
+   - Examines data distributions and removes outliers.

-3. **Feature Correlation and Impact**
+3. **Feature Correlation and Importance**
-   - Investigating which features are most closely linked to price.
+   - Identifies the most influential features affecting price.
-   - Using Lasso regression (for linear relationships) and SHAP values with XGBoost (for non-linear ones) to assess feature importance.
+   - Applies Lasso regression for linear analysis.
+   - Uses SHAP values with XGBoost to capture non-linear relationships.

 4. **Price Prediction Model**
-   - Applying Principal Component Analysis (PCA) to similar features.
+   - Applies PCA to reduce dimensionality of correlated features.
-   - Building a machine learning model to predict apartment prices.
-   - Combining a custom Keras model for data preprocessing with an XGBoost model for price prediction.
+   - Combines a Keras preprocessing pipeline with an XGBoost regressor.
-   - Fine-tuning the model with RandomizedSearchCV for optimal performance.
+   - Optimizes model parameters with RandomizedSearchCV.

+---

 ## Project Structure

-- `Warsaw_real_estate_analysis.pbix`: Power BI report that visualizes the key factors affecting real estate prices.
+- `Warsaw_real_estate_analysis.pbix`
+  Power BI dashboard exploring price trends and feature impact.

+- `Data_preprocessing.ipynb`
-- `Data_preprocessing.ipynb`: Jupyter notebook for data cleaning, outlier removal, and feature engineering.
+  Jupyter notebook for cleaning, outlier removal, and feature engineering.

+- `Features_analysis.ipynb`
-- `Features_analysis.ipynb`: Jupyter notebook for feature correlation analysis using Lasso regression and SHAP values.
+  Feature importance analysis using Lasso regression and SHAP.

+- `Real_estate_price_prediction.ipynb`
-- `Real_estate_price_prediction.ipynb`: Jupyter notebook that contains the final machine learning model using XGBoost and Keras for preprocessing.
+  Final ML pipeline using XGBoost and Keras preprocessing.

+- `prediction_model.joblib`
-- `prediction_model.joblib`: The trained XGBoost model saved in Joblib format, ready for making predictions.
+  Trained XGBoost model (Joblib format) ready for prediction.

+---

 ## Model Performance

-The final model did an awesome job!
-It achieved a **Mean Absolute Error (MAE) of less than 16**, which is pretty impressive considering apartment prices in Warsaw range from around **10k to 30k** per square meter.
+The final model achieved a **Mean Absolute Error (MAE) below 16**, which is impressive given that apartment prices in Warsaw typically range from **10,000 to 30,000 PLN per square meter**.

+---

 ## How to Use

-1. **Power BI Report**:
+1. **Power BI Dashboard**
-   - Explore the Power BI report (`Warsaw_real_estate_analysis.pbix`) to visualize and understand the factors affecting apartment prices.
+   Open `Warsaw_real_estate_analysis.pbix` to explore interactive visualizations and key insights.

-2. **Jupyter Notebooks**:
+2. **Jupyter Notebooks**
-   - Check out the Jupyter notebooks to see how we processed the data, analyzed features, and built a price prediction model.
+   Walk through the preprocessing, feature analysis, and modeling steps in the provided notebooks.

-3. **Predictions**:
+3. **Making Predictions**
-   - If you want to predict apartment prices, you can use the trained XGBoost model (`prediction_model.joblib`), which is in MODEL directory.
+   Load the trained model from `prediction_model.joblib` and use it to predict apartment prices using your own data.

+---